 The latest news, however, concerns fluoropolymer materials.
 The search for alternatives to silicone glaze was focused, in one supplier’s words, on the need to find “something better than current technology and something the customer wants.”
 Several years of R&D at the pan manufacturer level has now resulted in fluoropolymer-based, non-stick coated bakery pans capable of 3,000 to 5,000 bake-and-release cycles.

 Fluoropolymer coatings offer permanent or very long-lived surfaces that resist both oil and water.
-Also termed fluorocarbons, fluoropolymers were discovered in 1938 by a scientist at Dupont.
-Inert and slippery, yet resistant to heat, chemicals and electricity, they found use as non-stick surfaces as well as insulators and lubricants.
-During the 1960's, consumers came to know this material under DuPont's trademarked brand, Teflon® first and, later Silverstone™.
-The inert coatings comply fully with the Food and Drug Administration's food-contact regulations.
+Also termed fluorocarbons, fluoropolymers were discovered in 1938 by a scientist at Chemours (formerly Dupont).
+Inert and slippery, yet resistant to heat, chemicals and electricity, they found use as non-stick release coatings for surfaces as well as insulators and lubricants.
+During the 1960’s, consumers came to know this material under Chemours’s trademarked brand, Teflon® first and, later Silverstone™.
+The inert coatings comply fully with the Food and Drug Administration’s food-contact regulations.

 Like silicone resins, fluoropolymers vary widely in composition and performance, allowing pan manufacturers to pick and choose according to their customers’ needs.
 The non-stick fluoropolymer coatings applied to commercial baking pans are different from those used on consumer products.
 The are specifically formulated to withstand the heat and humidity of baking.

 Let’s talk economics.
 Up-front costs of coated pans are higher than for glazed pans.
 The long service cycles common to coated pans mean that bakeries can save the cost of eight to twelve re-glazings over the life of that pan.
 On high-volume products, some bakers report payback from their non-stick pans in 10 months.